| YEAR LEVEL |

-| PRIMARY SCHOOL |
+PRIMARY SCHOOL

-Community and Remembrance
+YEAR 3 Community and Remembrance

-• Who lived here first?
+• Who lived here first and how do we know?

-First contacts
+YEAR 4 First contacts

 • Why did the great journeys of exploration occur?

-• What was life like for Aboriginal and Torres Strait Islander people before the arrival of Europeans?
+• What was life like for Aboriginal people and Torres Strait Islander people before the arrival of Europeans?

-• What was the nature and consequences of contact between Aboriginal and Torres Strait Islander People and early explorers, settlers and traders? |
+• What was the nature and consequences of contact between Aboriginal people and Torres Strait Islander People and early explorers, settlers and traders?

-The Australian Colonies
+YEAR 5 The Australian Colonies

 • What do we know about the lives of people in Australia's colonial past and how do we know?